-Making art requires discipline, commitment, passion and a ridiculous leap of faith.
-Like all worthy mythological quests, it is not a straight road.
-It takes you to places you had no intention of visiting.
-It grinds you down.
-It hooks you through the heart.
-At times, you want to weep with frustration, but at times it’s pure joy.
+Making art requires persistence, commitment, passion, playfulness, a sense of humour and a ridiculous leap of faith.
+Like all worthy mythological quests, it follows a twisty road.
+It takes you to places you had no intention of visiting, and therein lies the adventure.

-I take my inspiration from the ordinary and the extraordinary: trees and gardens, the seasonal quality of light, the sensuality of the human body, the beauty of a landscape and even the raw wounds of experience.
-Sometimes I know where I’m going, and sometimes I get lost.
-In the studio, time disappears, the intuitive, subconscious mind takes over and the rest of the world falls away.
+I take my inspiration from trees and gardens, the seasonal quality of light, the sensuality of the human body, and the raw wounds of experience.
+In the studio, time disappears, the subconscious mind takes over and the rest of the world falls away.